 You can't please everyone all the time, especially in the restaurant industry.

-Here's the thing: 65% of negative restaurant reviews are posted within 24 hours of a poor dining experience taking place.
-A restaurant owner, operator, or manager can only be so many places at once; it's pretty likely that an unhappy customer will slip out the front door without you or another member of your restaurant's management team having had the chance to smooth things over.
+One thing to keep in mind: 65% of negative restaurant reviews are posted within 24 hours of a poor dining experience taking place.
+A restaurant owner, operator, or manager can only be so many places at once; an unhappy customer will likely slip out the front door before you or another member of your restaurant's management team has the chance to address any complaints.

-So, how are you supposed to get to these guests in 24 hours or less?
-Technology.
+How might you get to these guests in 24 hours or less?

 Toast recently unveiled a new guest-feedback feature that allows restaurant owners and operators to receive instant notifications when a guest rates their dining experience poorly on the survey included during the payment process.